Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance: Results on Full Datasets and Discussion

 Similarly, for the SmolLM model, TuluTalk achieves an overall average of 35.89\%, exceeding SmolTalk (35.49\%), Tulu (35.16\%), and Orca (32.42\%).
-TuluTalk improves notably on instruction-following benchmarks (IF-Eval at 60.85\%) and math tasks (e.g., GSM8K at 54.13\%).
-Its performance in knowledge benchmarks further remains competitive, though slightly behind Orca in MMLU.
-Reasoning benchmarks show improvements, particularly BBH at 38.33\%, leading all other datasets.
+TuluTalk improves notably on instruction following benchmarks (IF-Eval at 60.85\%) and math tasks (e.g., GSM8K at 54.13\%).
+Its performance in knowledge benchmarks remains competitive, though slightly behind Orca in MMLU.
+Reasoning benchmarks show improvements, particularly for BBH at 38.33\%, leading across all other datasets.
 Aggregated results on the OpenLLM Leaderboards further confirm TuluTalk’s leading position, surpassing all compared datasets.